Hill Appraisal Associates, LLC can help you remove your Private Mortgage Insurance

 It can take countless years to reach the point where the principal is just 20% of the initial amount of the loan, so it's essential to know how your home has increased in value.
 After all, every bit of appreciation you've achieved over the years counts towards dismissing PMI.
 So why pay it after your loan balance has dropped below the 80% threshold?
 Your neighborhood might not be adhering to the national trends and/or your home could have gained equity before things simmered down, so even when nationwide trends hint at falling home values, you should understand that real estate is local.

 A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
 As appraisers, it's our job to keep up with the market dynamics of our area.
-At Hill Appraisal Associates, LLC, we're masters at recognizing value trends in Elkins Park, Montgomery County and surrounding areas, and we know when property values have risen or declined.
-When faced with information from an appraiser, the mortgage company will most often do away with the PMI with little anxiety.
+At Hill Appraisal Associates, LLC, we're masters at recognizing value trends in Philadelphia, Montgomery County, Bucks County, Delaware County and surrounding areas, and we know when property values have risen or declined.
+When faced with increased equity information from an appraiser, the mortgage company will most often do away with the PMI with little anxiety.
 At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: